-With Discovering Islamic Art, for the first time a door has been opened to invite younger children to enter the world of Islamic art – and what a world it is: one of beauty and inventiveness, spiritual depth and exquisite artistry.
-Since the 7th century, Islamic artists, artisans, architects and craftsmen have attempted in their work to reflect their beliefs and cultural values in the most beautiful way they can in every medium and material available to them.
+For the first time a door has been opened to invite younger children to enter the world of Islamic art – and what a world it is: one of beauty and inventiveness, spiritual depth and exquisite artistry.
+Every page is generously illustrated and with each topic is an activity sheet to encourage further engagement.
+This will not only appeal to young readers, but is also designed with parents and teachers in mind.
+In paperback.